TheMediocritist/processQueue/README.md

 # `processQueue` Documentation

-The `processQueue` module provides a simple and efficient queue implementation for managing and processing items in a First-In-First-Out (FIFO) manner.
+The `processQueue` module provides a simple and efficient queue implementation for managing and processing items on a First-In-First-Out basis.
 This module is designed for use with Playdate but can be adapted for other Lua environments.

 ## **Creating a Queue**